 Cost of Sales.
-Cost of sales during the six months ended June 30, 2022 decreased by \$1,211, or 17%, to \$6,017, as compared to \$7,228 during the same period in 2021.
-Cost of sales as a percentage of net sales during the six months ended June 30, 2022 improved to 75.4%, as compared to 88.8% in the same period in 2021 as a result of improvements in overhead absorption and labor efficiencies.
-During the six-month period ended June 30, 2022, we utilized \$195 in inventories previously written-down in 2020 to zero net realizable value.
+Cost of sales during the six months ended June 30, 2023 increased by \$1,531, or 25%, to \$7,548, as compared to \$6,017 during the same period in 2022.
+Of the \$1,531 increase in cost of sales, 49% was attributed to an increase in material cost related to a more complex and diverse product mix, 20% was attributed to an increase in overhead cost primarily affected by an increase in rent starting in March 2023, and 32% attributed to an increase in labor cost related to extended overtime expense during the first six months of 2023.
+Cost of sales as a percentage of net sales during the six months ended June 30, 2023 increased to 77.2%, as compared to 75.4% in the same period in 2022 as a result of improvements in overhead absorption and labor efficiencies.
+During the six-month period ended June 30, 2023, we utilized \$195 in inventories previously written-down in 2020 to zero net realizable value.

 Gross Profit.
-Gross profit during the six months ended June 30, 2022 increased by \$1,057, or 116%, to gross profit of \$1,966, as compared to gross profit of \$909 during the same period in 2021.
-Our gross profit as a percentage of net sales was 24.6% for the six months ended June 30, 2022, as compared to 11.2% in the same period in 2021.
-The increase in gross profit margin was attributable to an increase in factory overhead absorption resulting from improved utilization of our production facilities.
-Our gross profit was also positively affected by the usage of \$195 in inventories previously written-down to complete products shipped during this six-month period.
+Gross profit during the six months ended June 30, 2023 increased by \$263, or 13%, to gross profit of \$2,229, as compared to gross profit of \$1,966 during the same period in 2022.
+Our gross profit as a percentage of net sales was 22.8% for the six months ended June 30, 2023, as compared to 24.6% in the same period in 2022.
+The increase in gross profit was primarily a result of improved labor efficiencies in manufacturing and utilization of \$195 of previously written off obsolete inventory.

 Sales and Marketing Expenses.
-During the six months ended June 30, 2022, sales and marketing expenses increased by \$58, or 8%, to \$805, as compared to \$747 during the same period in 2021.
-The increase was attributable to an increase in tradeshow expense due to a decrease in travel restrictions and other measures aimed to reducing the spread of COVID-19.
+During the six months ended June 30, 2023, sales and marketing expenses decreased by \$163, or 20%, to \$642, as compared to \$805 during the same period in 2022.
+The decrease was attributable to a decrease in sales and sales support staff.
 We plan to expand our marketing efforts to support our diversification strategy and expand our customer base in all market segments.

 Research and Development Expenses.
-During the six months ended June 30, 2022, research and development expenses decreased by \$126, or 13%, to \$826, as compared to \$952 during the same period in 2021.
-The decrease was primarily due to a decrease in R&D support staff during the six months ended June 30, 2022, as compared to the same period in 2021.
-Our research and development efforts during 2022 focused on developing our new 27 kW power system, new software for our new 4Y Toyota engine control system., and on product design and customization for our international customers.
-We plan to recruit additional engineers during the second half of 2022 to support growth and our customer diversification efforts.
+During the six months ended June 30, 2023, research and development expenses decreased by \$142, or 17%, to \$684, as compared to \$826 during the same period in 2022.
+The decrease was primarily due to a decrease in R&D support staff during the six months ended June 30, 2023, as compared to the same period in 2022.
+Our research and development efforts during 2023 focused on developing our new 27 kW power system, new software for our new 4Y Toyota engine control system, and on product design and customization for our international customers including solar hybrid power systems and mobile EV chargers.
+We plan to recruit additional engineers during the second half of 2023 to support growth and our customer diversification efforts.

 General and Administrative Expenses.
-General and administrative expenses increased by \$194, or 10%, to \$2,167 during the six months ended June 30, 2022, as compared to \$1,973 during same period in 2021.
-The increase in general and administrative expenses was as a result of an increase in general and administrative staff and a slight increase in legal and consulting fees.
+General and administrative expenses increased by \$81, or 4%, to \$2,248 during the six months ended June 30, 2023, as compared to \$2,167 during same period in 2022.
+The increase in general and administrative expenses during the six months ended June 30, 2023 was primarily due to an increase in general and administrative staff and an increase in rent expense that that took effect in March 2023.

 Interest and Finance Costs.
-Interest and finance costs for the six months ended June 30, 2022 was \$27, as compared to \$31 during the same period in 2021, an decrease of \$4.
-Our interest expense for the current period is primarily from interest expense paid on equipment financing and the minimum interest expense on our line of credit.
+Interest and finance costs for the six months ended June 30, 2023 was \$204, as compared to \$27 during the same period in 2022, an increase of \$177.
+Our interest expense for the current period resulted primarily from an increase in borrowing from our line of credit with Pinnacle Bank.